What are oil water separators?

-An oil water separator is a device used to treat wastewater to a standard where it is safe for discharge into an approved discharge point, commonly a sewer.
-It removes oils, grease and hydrocarbons, leaving only the non-hazardous water, which can be disposed of safely in drainage.
+An oil water separator is a piece of equipment used to treat wastewater, making it safe to discharge into an approved discharge point, such as a sewer.
+It removes oils, grease and hydrocarbons, leaving only the non-hazardous water.
+The wastewater can then disposed of safely in drainage.

-Australian businesses will require an oil water separator if they are:
+You will need an oil water separator if you:

 The exact type of oil water separator required by any given business will depend on the type of wastewater being produced and the area's local water authority requirements.

 Different types of wastewater will often require different types of oil water separators to effectively treat the water.
 The four common types of oil water separators are: